ChenHoy/DROID-Splat/README.md

 - How often the _Backend_ and _Renderer_ are run is determined by ```backend_every``` and ```mapper_every```.

 We synchronize the threads, such that the Backend truly runs in parallel, but the Frontend will wait until a Rendering pass is finished.
-This sacrifies a few FPS for additional stability/robustness.
+This sacrifices a few FPS for additional stability/robustness.

 ### :diamonds: How to configure your Tracker
 Our Tracker consists of three components: